unizhibin/PYNQ_Quantum/SECURITY.md

 # Security Policy

-If you discover a security issue, please email <security@example.com> with details.
+If you discover a security issue, please email <zhibin.zhao@iis.uni-stuttgart.de> with details.
 We aim to respond within 72 hours and will coordinate a responsible disclosure timeline.

 ## Supported Versions